cscart/docs/en/upgrade/about_store_import.rst

 .. important::

-    If you'd like to import data to newer versions of CS-Cart, please get the free Store Import add-on from the CS-Cart Marketplace.
+    If you'd like to import data to newer versions of CS-Cart, please `get the free Store Import add-on from the CS-Cart Marketplace <http://marketplace.cs-cart.com/add-ons/store-import.html>`_.

 .. note::